SAP-archive/cloud-apis-virtual-event/exercises/04/readme.md

 Create in progress.
 Use 'cf services' or 'cf service workflow-lite' to check operation status.
 ```

-Note that this creation process is asynchronous, and, as it suggests, you should check for the eventual creation as shown:
+Note that this creation process may be performed asynchronously, and, as it might suggest, you should check for the eventual creation as shown:

 ```shell
 > cf service $instance